- Hoshin Kanri is a visual strategic planning tool that drives strategy execution through company-wide alignment and continuous improvement.

 5. Implement Annual Objectives

+This is the execution stage.
 Every team has set its objectives and KPIs along with the projects that will drive progress and start implementing.

 6. Monthly Reviews

 The Hoshin Kanri method fosters the organizational habit of monthly reports on the strategy progress.
 It has a bottom-up direction, where teams assess their progress and build accountability.
 Management tries to get a high-level view of the progress.
 For example, in Cascade, you can build customizable dashboards and reports that will give your real-time insights into performance against set objectives and targets.

 This process helps you to identify and address missteps, execution gaps, and opportunities.